6.2.3 Welding with Hammer and Fire

 |On top the steel is carbon-rich "regular" steel.
 On the bottom the steel contains carbon and major amounts of phosphorous.
 The arrows indicate weld seams.
 They all contain slag inclusions.|

-perfect hammer welding in some cases - and
+quality and almost perfect hammer welding in some cases

 I will have much more to say about hammer welding in the context of pattern-welded swords.
 In particular that the ancient smiths', for all we know, could not possibly have done it.